dtcenter/METplotpy/docs/Users_Guide/fv3_physics.rst

 ----------------

 Generate vertical profile of temperature tendencies averaged over the central US.
 Plot residual tendency and its components.
 Limit the x-axis range with xmin and xmax.
-Settings in $CONFIG:
+Settings in config file:

 .. code-block:: yaml